COMM: Communications (Undergraduate)

 Attributes: Liberal

-Public Speaking provides students with an overview of the inner workings of speech making.
-Students will investigate the basic elements of a speech, ways to write, conduct, and evaluate speeches, the impact and responsibilities of public speaking, the necessity of considering an audience’s specific needs, and ways to increase comfort while speaking in front of a group.
+Public Speaking provides students with an overview of the process of speech making.
+Students will investigate the basic elements of a speech; ways to plan and prepare, write, conduct, and evaluate speeches; the impact and responsibilities of public speaking; the necessity of considering an audience’s specific needs; and ways to increase comfort while speaking in front of a group.
 Concepts of speaking, listening, and performing are considered and applied.
 Students will create and conduct different types of speeches that are tailored to the specific needs of an audience.
-This course was previously CUL-222614 .

 This study seeks to help students understand different kinds of listening and develop their listening skills.
 Class time will be spent understanding and practicing listening skills.